-The most popular products from this brand are Similac Advance and Similac Sensitive.
+The most popular products from this brand are Similac Advance and Similac Sensitive (link to amazon).
 And even if both of these formulas are very nutritious for babies, there are differences that will make you choose one or the other.

 Is Similac Sensitive better than Similac Advance?

 One can’t really decide which formula between Simlac Sensitive and Similac Advance is of a better quality as they address to different baby needs.

 Both of these formula contain important nutrients for your baby’s development and you can count on them at all times.
 But there are differences as well as similarities between these formulas that you should be aware of before deciding between one or another.

 Why is Similac Sensitive a good choice